TomHarrop/asw-gbs-genome-paper/md/results.md

 We also removed individuals missing genotypes at more than 20% of loci.
 The filtered dataset comprised 7--15 individuals per location (total 116), genotyped at 52,051 biallelic SNPs.
 The mean observed heterozygosity ranged from 0.18--0.21 across populations (Figure 1B), and pairwise *F*~ST~ values between populations ranged from 0.024--0.051 (Figure 1C).
-For principal components analysis (PCA), we pruned the dataset to 18,715 biallelic SNPs that were not in linkage disequilibrium, using an r^2^ threshold of 0.1.
+For principal components analysis (PCA), we pruned the dataset to 18,715 biallelic SNPs that were not in linkage disequilibrium, using a correlation threshold of 0.1.
 PCA of genotypes at these sites revealed overlapping populations of ASW, with 9.2% of total variance explained by the first two components (Figure 1D).
 These populations of ASW are highly heterozygous, but the low proportion of total variance explained by the major principal components suggests that variation is not highly structured between populations.
 This is consistent with a large effective population size and gene flow between populations.